opensumi/docs/docs/develop/how-to-design-module.en.md

   ...
 ```

 Place the Browser layer and build dependencies in `devDependencies`, and Node layer dependencies in `dependencies`.

 ### Dependent Structure Diagram

 ![Dependence](https://img.alicdn.com/imgextra/i3/O1CN01bFR3Nf1XPZgCyIDBM_!!6000000002916-2-tps-1586-820.png)

-For some of the OpenSumi global dependency structures, there are some unspoken rules as follows.
+For some of the OpenSumi global dependency structures, the following lists some hidden rules:

-1. `@opensumi/ide-core-common` is the shared dependency of `@opensumi/ide-core-node`， `@opensumi/ide-core-browser`and `@opensumi/ide-electron`
+1. `@opensumi/ide-core-common` is the shared dependency of `@opensumi/ide-core-node`, `@opensumi/ide-core-browser`and `@opensumi/ide-electron`

-2. Modules do not directly depend on `@opensumi/ide-core-common`, but indirectly through `@opensumi/ide-core-node` and `@opensumi/ide-core-browser`
+2. Modules do not directly depend on `@opensumi/ide-core-common`, but indirectly depend on `@opensumi/ide-core-node` and `@opensumi/ide-core-browser`

 3. Browser resources are usually packaged and built with scripts, while Node resources need to rely directly on `node_modules`.
-Therefore, we expected the Browser layer dependency of the module to be placed in `DevDepedences` in the early design.
-Node layer dependencies are placed on 'Dependences'.
+Therefore, we expected the Browser layer dependency of the module to be placed in `DevDepedences` in the early design, and Node layer dependency placed on `Dependences`.

-4. All modules are built through using `@opensumi/ide-dev-tool` to import dependencies, such as `typescript`, `webpack` etc
+4. All modules are built by using `@opensumi/ide-dev-tool` to import dependencies, such as `typescript` and `webpack`.

-5. Based on this directory structure, if there are public dependencies for multiple Browser modules, putting them in `@opensumi/ide-core-browser` will reduce the version maintenance workload, so many public dependencies in the front and back ends of OpenSumi are declared independently in `@opensumi/ide-core-browser` and `@opensumi/ide-core-node` respectively.
+5. Based on this directory structure, if there are multiple public dependencies of Browser modules, you can put them in `@opensumi/ide-core-browser`, so as to reduce the version maintenance problems.
+As a resulit, many public dependencies in the frontend and backend of OpenSumi are declared independently in `@opensumi/ide-core-browser` and `@opensumi/ide-core-node` respectively.

-6. In principle, the module `common` can only import content from `@opensumi/ide-core-common` , but if the module is pure `Browser` or `Node` module, it can be imported from the corresponding `@opensumi/ide-core-browser` and `@opensumi/ide-core-node` .
+6. In principle, the module `common` can only import content from `@opensumi/ide-core-common`, but if this module is a pure `Browser` or `Node` module, it can be imported from the corresponding `@opensumi/ide-core-browser` and `@opensumi/ide-core-node`.

-Now that you have initial understanding of the OpenSumi module, all that remains is to practice and gain more practical experiences.
-If you have more questions about practice, please feel free to submit them to [Issue](https://github.com/opensumi/doc/issues) and we will handle your questions promptly.
+Now that you have an initial understanding of the OpenSumi module, all that is left is to practice and gain more practical experiences.
+If you have questions about practice, please feel free to submit them to [Issue](https://github.com/opensumi/doc/issues) and we will handle your questions promptly.